 Third ― Repeat the First Two Steps

 The results will surprise you.
-In less than a month you’ll discover that connecting and doing research is more enjoyable than passively being entertained.
+In less than a month you’ll discover that connecting and doing research is more enjoyable than passive entertainment.
 You’ll find your mind hungers to learn and share.
 You’ll change the way you look at things and the things you look at will change you in response.

 Two steps seem too simple.
-It’s actually three, if you count repeating as a step.
+It’s three if you count repeating as a step.
 But, the simple things in this exercise will change you.
 You will see things differently.